You are not quite sure how you got yourself into the affair, and even less sure about how to end an affair.

 Your conscience wants to end the affair while your heart finds incredible fulfillment in the illicit relationship.

-Earlier you tried a few times to end the relationship, but each time your willpower faded and your emotions drug you back.
+Earlier you tried ending the affair a few times, but each time your willpower faded and your emotions drug you back.
 You felt responsible for your lover; you feared that they would be decimated, or get sick, or lose everything if you went away.
 At times, you feared that if you ended the relationship, your lover would be so distraught that they might destroy you, your reputation, your family, or your finances.
 Though you wanted to do the right thing, ending the relationship was too difficult emotionally, mentally, or physically.
+You just didn’t know how to end the affair.
 With time, you gave up the idea of ending it and evolved into the situation that now controls you.

 Though you do not wish to admit it, occasionally you fantasize about your spouse or your lover’s spouse having a car accident, or dying from some natural cause.
 That would make things easy.
 Your children, friends, church, and everyone else would be by your side in mourning, and later all would rejoice in your marriage to your paramour.
 No one would ever know about the affair.